Sanitary sewer extension permit guidance

 The sanitary sewer, or collection system, collects and transports wastewater to a treatment facility.
 Extensions, additions, or other modifications to the sanitary sewer collection system may require a Sanitary Sewer Modification Permit from the Minnesota Pollution Control Agency (MPCA) before construction can begin.

-In addition to what is required by the MPCA, any project located within the seven-county metropolitan area (including the counties of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington) must be reviewed by the Metropolitan Council Environmental Services (MCES) to ensure that the project is consistent with the MCES-approved Comprehensive Plan for the respective communit(ies).
+In addition to what is required by the MPCA, any project located within the seven-county metropolitan area (the counties of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington) must be reviewed by the Metropolitan Council Environmental Services (MCES) to ensure that the project is consistent with the MCES-approved comprehensive plan for the respective community or communities.

 This site provides guidance on completing the application form to obtain a Sanitary Sewer Extension Permit from the MPCA and obtaining MCES approval for projects affecting the Metropolitan Council collection system or treatment plant.